 The anomaly of this dataset was that its header was split in two lines as shown on the screenshot below.

-4
+Figure 4.2 Caption of U.S Hospitals - Cancer Events

 Thus the split lines merged into by keeping the whole information into each cell.
 As a consequence the dataset loaded successfully on python data frame.